davemackintosh/dav3.co/posts/role-searching.md

 * Squishing a bunch of other people's APIs into sane interfaces

 You can find out more about what I do, who I do it for and what lovely things people say about me on my [Work History](/work-history) page.
 This page has a print stylesheet so if you really must (but please don't) you can print my work history page.

+**What will I bring?**

+I bring not only my technical skills as a full stack developer, I bring my personal and interpersonal skills such as one to one mentoring and creative problem solving as part of a wider team to achieve current and future business goals.

+I also bring architectural knowledge of the stack from server setup, security and scalability to devops and TDD/BDD practices.

+I'm good in a team and as a self driven force on my own and do my best to deliver everything I commit to.
+My experience running my own company has taught me to say no properly when scoping work and to concentrate on the "right" over the quantity.

 ### What about "The One"